 - Under USDA standards for organic food production, farms, manufacturers, and distributors must be inspected on location annually by a USDA-accredited certifier.

-- The detailed USDA standards for organic are more than 500 pages long and may be found
+- The detailed USDA standards for organic are more than 500 pages long.

 USDA Standards for Organic Certification